rammcodes/Dopefolio/README.md

 <br/>

-Then you can install the dependencies
+Then you can install the dependencies using NPM:

-Using NPM:

 ```bash
 # Install dependencies